Exabyte-io/documentation/docs/collaboration/actions/organization/overview.md

 # Organizational Actions

-!!!warning "Warning: content with restricted access"
-    The information contained under the present documentation page is relevant for Owners or Administrators, since only they have sufficient rights to make the appropriate changes.

 A  set of actions can be performed by the [Owner or Administrators](../../organizations/roles.md) to manage their [Organization](../../organizations/overview.md).
 They are listed below with links to their respective documentation pages:

 # Create Organization

 The user with administrative rights can follow [these instructions](create.md) to create a new Organization.

-!!!note "Note: disabled delete feature"
-    Please [contact us](/ui/universal/support.md) if you would like to delete an Organization which you own.
+Please [contact us](/ui/universal/support.md) if you would like to delete an Organization that you own.

 # Add or Remove Members